Tyler-Wahlman/CS325_Project1/README.md

 ## Preventing Hallucinations

-The prompt used for generation requires the model to answer **only from retrieved context**.
+The prompt used for generation requires the model to answer only from retrieved context.
 If the information cannot be found in the documents, the assistant responds:

 I could not find that information in the documents.